Call of the Wild Camps

 Drop-Off and Pick-Up Times

-Please make late drop-off or early pick-up requests before registering your child or before the session start date to see if an accommodation is possible.
+Please make late drop-off or early pick-up requests BEFORE registering your child or before the session start date to see if an accommodation is possible.
+We do not remain at pick-up and drop-off areas aside from the scheduled drop-off and pick-up times.
 We are mobile, going on hikes and explorations in a wide variety of locations throughout the day, and we vary picnic sites and fields where children engage in enrichment activities and play.
-We do not remain at pick-up and drop-off areas aside from the scheduled drop-off and pick-up times.
-We will try our best but cannot guarantee accommodation for requests for late arrival or early pick-up.
+We also vary the pace of the activities to fit the majority of the children's needs, so there aren't exact locations every minute for where the group will be, aside from drop-off and pick-up spots.
+We cannot guarantee accommodation for requests for late arrival or early pick-up.

 ~*~